-AHD trains Ecuadorian physicians and nurses at Hospital Pedro Vicente Maldonado (PVM) to be tomorrow’s rural health care leaders.
-Students are recruited from the prestigious Catholic University of Ecuador Medical School and the Luis Vargas Torres Nursing School.
-They learn AHD’s best medical and administrative practices, specific to the rural context, at Hospital PVM.
-An expansion of this training program is part of AHD’s most recent initiative.
+AHD trains Ecuadorian physicians at its two hospitals to be tomorrow’s rural health care leaders.
+Residents are recruited from the Catholic University of Ecuador and learn best medical and administrative practices, specific to the rural context.

-Physicians and nurses working in the public sector are generally hired straight from medical school with little or no hands-on training.
+Physicians working in the public sector are generally hired straight from medical school with little or no hands-on training.
 It is AHD’s vision to transform this system of medical training.

 Family Medicine Residency Overview